Looking to Transform your Workspace?

 The benefits of fresh air are numerous.
 20% of the air we breathe is used by the brain; so having fresh air ultimately leads to clearer thinking, focus and concentration.
 Studies have also proven that oxygenated blood can significantly elevate brain serotonin synthesis.
 This in turn can elevate a sense of happiness and well-being in the workplace.
 In fact, a Harvard study of 7 US cities found that doubling the acceptable rate of ventilation in office buildings led to an 8% increase in employee productivity.

 In addition to the psychological advantage of fresh air, there are also physiological benefits.
-When working indoors breathing tends to be shallow (inhaling air into the top part of the lungs, or apical breathing).
+When working indoors, breathing tends to be shallow (inhaling air into the top part of the lungs, or apical breathing).
 When you’re outdoors, moving around, either walking, jogging, or running, it encourages increased diaphragmatic breathing.
 This process of deep breathing not only helps you inhale more oxygen but also helps you exhale more toxins.

-Ventilation has also become particularly relevant in recent times following COVID-19.
+Ventilation has also become particularly relevant in recent times, following the COVID-19 pandemic.
 It is now part of government guidance to encourage the circulation of air in closed spaces.
 When someone with a cold breathes, coughs, or sneezes, they release particles (aerosols) containing viruses.
-In poorly ventilated office spaces these particles remain suspended in the air.
+In poorly ventilated office spaces, these particles remain suspended in the air.
 As the particles gather, the chance of transmitting the virus increases.
 Letting fresh air into a confined office space significantly reduces the chance of airborne transmission.

 Here are a couple of ideas for designing your office to maximise fresh air: